ds598p/GCD_Project/README.md

   Phase  4:  Read in all required data sets -- initially split into test and train data sets

-  Phase  5:  Add subject ID, and activity descriptions to measurements to test and train data sets
+  Phase  5:  Apply activity labels to test and train data sets

-  Phase  6:  Add row headers to test and train data sets
+  Phase  6:  Combine subject ID and activity ID to measurement test and train data sets

-  Phase  7:  Append test and train data sets into a single table
+  Phase  7:  Append test and train data sets into a single table then apply column headers

   Phase  8:  Pare data set down to record identifiers and only attributes of interest (Means & STD's)